ivan-the-terrible/bloodsugar-cursor/README.md

 Included are the cursor files that will be loaded based on this status.
 You can run this via AutoHotKey and PowerShell for right now, and is very Windows centric.

-A known issue is how the cursor is rendered.
+A known issue is how the cursor is rendered when running the PowerShell script.
 It's currently quite blurry and there seems to be a need to activate something to kick in better rendering.
+AutoHotKey doesn't have this problem.

 ## Technical Details